 Documentary Evidence:

-• Photographs and Videos: The scene of the fire is documented through photographs and videos, after processing of the scene, to show damage patterns, point of origin, and areas of interest.
+Photographs and Videos: The scene of the fire is documented through photographs and videos after processing the scene to show damage patterns, points of origin, and areas of interest.

 Biological Evidence:

-• Human Remains: When there's loss of life, human remains can be collected and identified and the cause of death determined.
+Human Remains: When there's a loss of life, human remains can be collected and identified, and the cause of death determined.

 Best Practices: